 Small claims courts in Pennsylvania will hear disputes involving rent issues and eviction cases up to $12,000.

-If you own an investment property in Pittsburgh, PA, you must ensure that you are up-to-date on landlord-tenant laws.
+If you own a real estate investment in Pittsburgh, PA, you must ensure that you are up-to-date on landlord-tenant laws.
 As a landlord, you have a set of rights and responsibilities to uphold and so do your tenants.
 You should also remain informed of squatting laws, rent increase policies, and other rental legislation in the state.

-If you need help keeping track of these laws or managing your investment properties contact DeSantis Property Management today!
+If you need help keeping track of Pennsylvania state law or managing your investment properties contact DeSantis Property Management today!